alexanderepping/apfelxx_photon_mod/bashFiles/README.md

 - The program also outputs the path of the currently used Apfel++ and LHAPDF Installation.
 This output is aligned with he information output of the EvolutionFlavors.cc file.
 - The variable $CURRENT_APFEL should point to the folder with the apfelxx folder inside.
 - The variable $CURRENT_LHAPDF should point to the folder with the LHAPDF-6.4.0 folder inside.
 - The variable $$CURRENT_APFEL_TEST should point to the folder with the EvolutionFlavors.cc and its respective Makefile inside.

+## run_StructureFunctions.sh
+Program to make and run the EvolutionStructureFunctions program to evolve the PDFs and then make, then run the StructureFunctions program and possibly reinstall the LHAPDF and/or Apfel++ library.
+- The EvolutionStructureFunctions.cc program makes an LHAPDF grid out of the evolved PDFs it calculates.
+This grid is then used to calculate the Structure Functions using the StructureFunctions.cc program.
+The output is then saved to a file and read and plotted by plottingStructureFunctions.py.
+- The program also outputs the path of the currently used Apfel++ and LHAPDF Installation.
+This output is aligned with he information output of the StructureFunctions.cc file.
+- The variable $CURRENT_APFEL should point to the folder with the apfelxx folder inside.
+- The variable $CURRENT_LHAPDF should point to the folder with the LHAPDF-6.4.0 folder inside.
+- The variable $$CURRENT_APFEL_TEST should point to the folder with the EvolutionStructureFunctions.cc file, the StructureFunctions.cc file and its respective Makefile inside.

 ## makeLHAPDFLO.sh
 Quick program to run the makeLHAPDFLO.f program and copy the file into the LHAPDF share directory.

+## makeLHAPDFHO.sh
+Quick program to run the makeLHAPDFHO.f program and copy the file into the LHAPDF share directory.

 ## change_Apfel_Installation.sh
 Convenient program to change the currently used installation of Apfel++.